luispedro/mahotas/docs/source/morphology.rst

 Morphological Operators
 =======================
 .. versionadded:: 0.8
-    open() & close() were only added in version 0.8
+    open() & close() were added in version 0.8

 Morphological operators were the first operations in mahotas (back then, it was even, briefly, just a single C++ module called ``morph``).
-Since then, mahotas hsa grown a lot, including having more morphological operators.
+Since then, mahotas has grown a lot.
+This module, too, has grown and acquired more morphological operators as well as being optimised for speed.

-Let's first select an interesting image
+Let us first select an interesting image

 .. plot::
     :context: